sandmman/metrics-collector-client-swift/README.md

 * Space ID (`space_id`)
 * Application Version (`application_version`)
 * Application URIs (`application_uris`)
-* Labels of bound services
+* Labels and names of bound services
 * Number of instances for each bound service and associated plan information
 * Metadata in the repository.yaml file